yupadhyay23/AI_Agent_Framework/README.md

 Once the question has been parsed through the LLMs, a response will be outputted to both the terminal and report.md file.
 Access to google API has been given so that the web search agent may provide the user with up to date information.

-## Room for improvement
+## Recent Updates Made
-Currently, I am working on developing a 5th agent, the routing agent, so that the program routes the user query to the appropriate specialized agent, which will improve time taken to return an output as well as conserve computing power.
+I have recently configured an additional agent, the Routing agent.
+This agent's only task is to choose the most appropriate agent based on the user query.
+This wil ensure the correct approach is taken by the LLM when understanding, analyzing, and most importantly returning an appropriate answer back to the user.